Cleaning With Sodium Percarbonate – Everything To Know

 Is It Harmful To Humans?

-If breathed in, sodium percarbonate can upset your respiratory tract.
+• If breathed in, sodium percarbonate can upset your airways.
 To help prevent any respiratory upset, use sodium percarbonate in a well-ventilated room.

 The safety concerns do sound a little scary.
 However, with some general common sense, sodium percarbonate poses no more risk than using any conventional cleaning products – many of which carry the same warnings.